 FAQ #2: How can anyone claim that Jesus is the only way to heaven?

-The answer to this question is not simple and takes a little time to explain some key concepts.
+The answer to this question is not simple and takes some recognition of a few key concepts.

 Thing #1: God is holy. “’For God is of purer eyes than to behold evil and cannot look upon sin’” (Habakkuk 1:13, bolded Scriptural emphasis is my own).